Vondelpark in Amsterdam

 Hostels near Vondelpark

 There are several hostels close to the Vondelpark: StayOkay Hostel situated right in the park, while The Flying Pig Hostel is situated on Vossiusstraat 46, a parallel street to the park.
-On the same street you will find a luxurious holiday apartment.
+You can also look at offers of hotels around Vondelpark.

 Around Vondelpark in Amsterdam